-- 11-40.7(8A) Payments of offset amounts.
-Payments to the agency requesting the offset shall be made by the department on the twenty-fifth day of each month. - 11-40.8(8A) Reimbursement for offsetting liabilities.
-Costs incurred by the department in administering the offset program will be charged to the state department requesting offset.
-The costs will be deducted from the gross proceeds collected through offset and may include direct expenses such as salaries, supplies, equipment, and system modification and development costs; or indirect costs such as space, security, or utility costs.
-If the above-described procedure is prohibited by paramount state or federal law, the director shall allow reimbursement in a manner which conforms to the paramount law. - 11-40.9(8A) Confidentiality of information.
-Information shared between state agencies shall be deemed confidential and shall be disclosed only to the extent that sufficient information is given that is relevant to the identification of persons liable to or claimants of state agencies.
-The information is to be used for the purpose of offset only.
+11-40.7(8A) Payments of offset amounts.
+Payments to the public agency requesting participation in the offset program shall be made by the department by the last day of the month in which the request is made

+11-40.8(8A) Reimbursement for offsetting liabilities.
+Costs incurred by the department in administering the offset program will be charged to the public agency requesting placement of the debt into the offset program.
+These costs will be deducted from the gross proceeds collected through offset and may include direct expenses such as salaries, supplies, equipment, and system modification and development costs; or indirect costs such as space, security, or utility costs.
+If the above-described procedure is prohibited by higher state or federal law, the director shall allow reimbursement in a manner which conforms to the higher law.
+Prior to placing a debt in the offset program, the public agency will enter into a memorandum of understanding with the department of administrative services which will outline the costs, responsibilities of the parties, and methods for remuneration of the offset funds.

+11-40.9(8A) Confidentiality of information.
+Information shared between the department and the public agencies wishing to participate in the offset program shall be deemed confidential pursuant to Iowa Code section 8A.504(2) "b" and shall be disclosed only to the extent necessary to sufficiently identify the debtor(s) liable to the public agency.
+Identifying information shall be used only for the purpose of participation in the offset program.